travis-ci/docs-travis-ci-com/user/travis-ci-for-private.md

 - Users that can push to a repository on GitHub, Bitbucket, GitLab or Assembla can trigger, cancel and restart builds, and change its settings.
 - Users that have admin access to a repository on GitHub, Bitbucket, GitLab or Assembla can enable/disable it on Travis CI.

 To keep the access rights up to date, we sync every user account approximately once every 24 hours with GitHub, Bitbucket, GitLab or Assembla.
-You can use the "Sync account" button on [the profile page](https://travis-ci.com/profile) or `travis sync --com` in the CLI to force a sync.
+You can use the "Sync account" button on [the profile page](https://travis-ci.com/profile) ( or `travis sync --com` in the CLI to force a sync for Github).

 ## Who has access to the billing details?